 Skip to 1 minute and 15 secondsThe National Centre for Excellence in the Teaching of Mathematics through their Maths in Work resources have a wide range of links to short videos that can be incorporated into lesson plans, for this lesson I will use the Bathroom Reburbishment clip this will stimulate thought on how the content in the specification links to real world and prompts students to consider the link.

 Skip to 1 minute and 35 secondsQuestions can be posed to students: Why is it important to be accurate?
 What percentage should I allow for waste or breakages during cutting?
 How it may change if the tiles are arranged in different patterns?
 Students will make the connection with the maths content and the idea of correct ordering of materials needed based on area calculation.
 This be can linked further to the role of a Quantity Surveyor and I will use a job profile and career pathway.
 Selected examination questions will complete the connection between learning of the content and its application.
 Finally, how could I develop this further?

 Skip to 2 minutes and 10 secondsAs I look to build in progression I have created opportunities to engage with an employer either by arranging a visit into the classroom, a site visit or an authentic problem set by an employer.

 How to start making small changes

-Over the next two steps you’re going to adjust a lesson or section of the scheme of work so that it has a careers element to the learning.
+Over the next two steps you’re going to adjust a lesson or section of the scheme of work so that it has a career element to the learning.

-In the video above, Neil provides and example scenario and how he would make small changes to a lesson to embed careers learning.
+In the video above, Neil provides an example scenario and suggests how he would make small changes to a lesson to embed career learning.